-SEDIMENT CONTAMINANTS Annual monitoring by the RMP has shown that the southern regions of San Francisco Bay have some of the most contaminated surface sediment (FIGURE 3).
-Lower South Bay is especially at risk for contaminated sediment, as one of its major tributaries the Guadalupe River was impacted by the historic New Almaden Quicksilver Mining District, which was once the largest producing mercury mining area in North America.
+Annual monitoring by the RMP has shown that the South Bay regions of San Francisco Bay have some of the most contaminated surface-sediment samples (Figure 3).
+Lower South Bay is especially at risk for contaminated sediment, as one of its major rivers, the Guadalupe River, was impacted by the historic New Almaden Quicksilver Mining District, which was once the largest producing mercury mining area in North America.
 The Guadalupe River is also heavily contaminated with PCBs, a legacy of industrial activity from the 1950s through the 1970s.

-Concentrations of one toxic form of mercury, methylmercury, have been consistently high in South Bay and Lower South Bay sediment: about 0.70 parts per billion (ppb) compared to a Bay-wide average of 0.30 ppb.
+Concentrations of the toxic form of mercury, methylmercury, have been consistently high in South Bay and Lower South Bay sediment, about 0.70 parts per billion (ppb) compared to a Baywide average of 0.30 ppb.
 High methylmercury levels are considered one of the greatest threats to South Bay wildlife and to people who regularly eat fish from the Bay.
-PCBs and other contaminants also occur in relatively high concentrations in South Bay and Lower South Bay sediment samples.
+PCB concentrations are especially high in Lower South Bay sediment samples, averaging about 9.8 ppb compared to a long-term Bay-wide average of 7.0 ppb.
+Environmental managers believe that sediment PCB concentrations should be less than 1.0 ppb if people are to eat fish from the Bay safely.
+Other contaminants also occur in relatively high concentrations in South Bay and Lower South Bay sediment samples.
 The contaminants are of concern because of the effects they can have on the fish and wildlife inhabiting South Bay waters.
 The concerns also complicate the prognosis for successful wetland restoration.
-The Restoration Project is assessing how actions may improve or worsen conditions by, for example, burying contaminated sediment under new, cleaner layers of material, attracting new populations of birds or other wildlife that could be exposed to contaminated sediment, or creating conditions that promote conversion of contaminants to more toxic forms.
+The restoration projects are assessing how actions may improve or worsen conditions by, for example, burying contaminated sediment under new, cleaner layers of material, attracting new populations of birds or other wildlife that could be exposed to contaminated sediment, or creating conditions that promote conversion of contaminants to more toxic forms.